howdareyoureview/howdareyoureview.github.io/_posts/2018-07-25-review-uncle-drew.md

 - Shaquille O'Neal
 director: Charles Stone III
 writer: Jay Longino
-twitter_text: Uncle Drew just barely meets the threshold of what should be allowed to be classified as a movie.
+twitter_text: I'm sure it was fun to make, I just wish it was more fun to watch.
-introduction: Uncle Drew just barely meets the threshold of what should be allowed to be classified as a movie.
+introduction: I'm sure it was fun to make, I just wish it was more fun to watch.
 score: 55
 author: Zach Saul
 ---